LiamEdwards931/Project1-LetsGame/README.md

 - **sign up page**
   - This page will allow the user to sign up with the lets game community.
 The sign page has a form that requires the user to enter their first and last names, email address and the type of platform they are playing on.
+  - The sign up form has "required" values set to it so users have to enter there credentials before they can submit the form.

 ![Screenshot of the signup page](readme/images/signupscreenshot.jpg)